christopheramartin/E6156-Cloud-Computing-F23/Status-Reports/sprint-0-status.md

 ## Deploy and Test Project on AWS

-Show the information about your VM through the console.
+Below you'll see my VM through the console.

 | <img src="./4-deploy.png"> |
 |:-----------------------------:|
 |        __AWS Console__        |

-Show the application running in the EC2 terminal and browser.
+Finally, below you'll see my copied application running in the EC2 terminal and browser.

 | <img src="./5-test.png"> |
 |:-----------------------------:|